 Automation is everywhere.
 From paying bills to birthday reminders, the world is becoming increasingly automatic.
 Moving away from manually managing tedious and time-consuming tasks appeals to almost everyone.
 So, it’s no surprise that RFP automation is on the rise.

-In this article, we’ll start with RFP automation basics and background.
+In this article, we’ll start with the challenges behind a manual RFP response, RFP automation basics and background.
 Then, we’ll explore how the technology works to make issuing RFPs faster and easier.

 If you’ve ever responded to a request for proposal (RFP), you know they tend to be about 80% boilerplate content.
 The remaining 20% is where you really have the freedom to adapt your proposal to a client’s specific needs.